With Carlos Hyde healthier and Russell Wilson struggling, will the Seahawks go old school vs. Cardinals?

 Collins had some decent moments early against the Rams with 22 yards on five carries and a 13-yard touchdown in the first quarter.
 But with Seattle falling behind, Collins got just six more carries the rest of the game for 21 yards.

 And Sunday marked the last time the Seahawks can use a practice-squad elevation on Collins, meaning from this point forward if the team wants to use him he has to go on the 53-player roster (Collins officially reverted to the practice squad Monday).
-Seattle last week also signed Bo Scarbrough to the practice squad and he could now be called up twice as depth, if needed.
+Seattle last week also signed Bo Scarbrough to the practice squad and he could now be called up twice for depth, if needed.

 But ideally, the Seahawks will get back Carson and Hyde — each 1,000-yard rushers a year ago — as soon as possible.

-Asked how much he thinks the difference in the running game the last few weeks may have impacted Wilson, Carroll said “that’s pretty subjective.’’
+Asked how much he thinks the difference in the running game the past few weeks might have impacted Wilson, Carroll said, “That’s pretty subjective.’’

 But then he said he thinks it has.